zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 Checking connectivity... done
 {% endterminal %}

-Story 2 - Make sure you can run the site locally:
-You can then change into the newly cloned directory (now known as the local development environment for this site) install the necessary Ruby [dependencies](http://en.wikipedia.org/wiki/Dependency_(computer_science)) using [Bundler](http://bundler.io/) and run the site locally.
+You can then change into the newly cloned directory (now known as the [local development environment](http://www.agiledata.org/essays/sandboxes.html){:target="_blank"} for this site), install the necessary Ruby [dependencies](http://en.wikipedia.org/wiki/Dependency_(computer_science)){:target="_blank"} using [Bundler](http://bundler.io/){:target="_blank"} and run the site locally.

 {% terminal %}
 $cd restaurant_site
 $bundle install
+Fetching gem metadata from https://rubygems.org/.........
+Fetching additional metadata from https://rubygems.org/..
-Installing rack (1.5.2)
+Installing addressable (2.3.5)
-Using bundler (1.3.5)
+< other output after some time installing dependencies >
 Your bundle is complete!
 Use bundle show [gemname] to see where a bundled gem is installed.
 $rackup